Jharilela/Bookmark/README.md

 Step 2 : open the xcode file /Users/J/Documents/Bookmark/bookmark-ionic/platforms/ios/bookmark.xcodeproj

-Step 3 : on xcode, go to the info section of bookmark, under Custom ios target properties, add string values ot all the provacy keys
+Step 3 : on xcode, go to the info section of bookmark, under Custom ios target properties, add string values ot all the privacy keys

 Step 4 : press product -> archive and then upload to itunes store